tonethar/IGME-230-Spring-2019/projects/project-1.md

 ### III-B. Critique Session
 We will have a critique session in class, right after the prototype is due.
 In small groups, you will both give and receive feedback on your projects, so be prepared for this discussion.
-While the critiques aren’t going to directly determine your project grade, the feedback you receive will be taken into consideration, so make sure your project is built to impress!
+While the critiques aren’t going to directly determine your project grade, the feedback you receive may be taken into consideration, so make sure your project is built to impress!

 ### III-C. Final Submission
 After receiving feedback from your classmates, make fixes and improvements to your site, and post it to Banjo before the due date.